dpetrosy/42-Fractol/README.md

 ## 📜 About Project

 > One of the first graphical projects at 42 school, fract-ol generates beautiful fractals from the complex numbers of \
 > an iterative mathematical construct.
-A fractal is a fragmented geometrical figure that infinitely repeats itself at smaller \
+A fractal is a fragmented geometrical figure that infinitely repeats itself at \
-> scales.
+> smaller scales.
 This project uses the school's graphical library, MiniLibX.

 For detailed information, refer to the [**subject of this project**](README_files/fractol_subject.pdf).

-	🚀 TLDR: The fract-ol project from the 42 School is one of the three "beginner" graphical projects of the cursus.
+	🚀 TLDR: The fract-ol project is one of the three "beginner" graphical projects of the cursus.
  		 It teaches you about manipulating a low-level graphic library, advanced math, and more.

 ## 🔷 Mandatory Part